 The Seahawks average 2.36 false starts a game when playing in CenturyLink Field.
 There's no question the 12th MAN leads the way for the Seahawks.
 In fact, it's quite possible they wouldn't have had an undefeated home record in 2012 without their help.

-On December 2, 2013, at CenturyLink Field, against the New Orleans Saints, Seahawks fans registered a decibel reading of 137.6, a Guinness Book World Record.
+On December 2, 2013, at CenturyLink Field, against the New Orleans Saints, Seahawks fans registered a decibel reading of 137.6, the second loudest recording in the world.

 January 8, 2011 Seahawks fans literally shook the Earth during the NFL playoff game against the New Orleans Saints.
 Century Link Field erupted with excitement during the 4th quarter when Marshawn Lynch made an astonishing 67-yard touchdown run, broke half a dozen tackles, and put the Seahawks up 41-30 over the Saints.